SLCP becomes an independent non-profit foundation!

 impacts of SLCP in reducing audit duplication, and understand how these learnings can be levered in the context of HRDD implementation.

+Don't forget our special ESG three-part briefing series!
 From evolving industry landscapes to mapping against the various indices and Corporate Sustainability Reporting Directive (CSRD) to the role of SLCP data.

 We are holding two webinar sessions at the end of February to provide a general overview of the main changes in CAF v1.6.
-In the meantime, you can familiarize yourself with the changes (and update your mapping if applicable) by consulting the files available here on our helpdesk.

-We are back with “SLCP Data Friday” on our LinkedIn page.
+We are back with “SLCP Data Friday” on our LinkedInpage.
 Each Friday we showcase the best of SLCP’s data, providing key insights into social and labor themes across global supply chains.

 SLCP's Acceptance List